 Better yet, you can choose to do the climb as the sun is setting or even at night – pre-gig activity anyone?!
 Go on – take a walk on the wild side… For another great panoramic view of the London skyline, don’t miss the chance to soar across the Thames aboard the London Cable Car, which takes you from the Greenwich Peninsula to the Royal Docks.

 📍You’ll find Up at the O2 at SE10 0DX.

 Speaking of food, SE10 has a lion’s share of great places in which to grab some grub after a day of sightseeing.
 If you’re looking for some good old British grub, then don’t miss paying Goddards of Greenwich a visit – it’s widely acknowledged that it serves some of the best pie and mash in the whole of London.

-Other fantastic options include The Golden Chippy – which was voted London’s best restaurant on TripAdvisor back in 2016 – the pan-Asian, BYOB joint Zaibatsu and the famous Heaps Sausage Café, which is the place to go if you’re looking to fill your boots with hearty British grub.
+Other fantastic options include the fish and chips shop The Golden Chippy – which was voted London’s best restaurant on TripAdvisor back in 2016 – the pan-Asian, BYOB joint Zaibatsu and the famous Heaps Sausage Café, which is the place to go if you’re looking to fill your boots with hearty British grub.